What do I tell my family? Am I going to be able to continue working? How do I pay for treatment? What happens after my treatment is finished?

 - Defines family members as your parent, child (including adult children who are unable to care for themselves), or your spouse.

 Q. My husband was just diagnosed with metastatic cancer.
-We’re told that he has a very poor prognosis and we don’t know what to do.
+We’re told that he has become more advanced and we don’t know what to do.
 Should we go for the most aggressive treatment or seek end-of-life care?

 A. It is important that you and your family make the decision that is right for you.
 Honoring our choices and wishes either at the end of life or whether we decide to undergo treatment can help us cope.
 Facing our mortality and trying to decide whether or not end-of-life care is the best thing for us can be one of the most difficult decisions to make in our lives.
 A reaction people may harbor is to first try everything that is medically possible.
 As with any major treatment decisions, patients and family members can experience a great deal of anxiety and uncertainty.
 This is normal and to be expected.
 Nobody likes to think or talk about end-of-life concerns, yet studies have shown that open communication between you, your loved ones, and your health care team reduces distress, helps to alleviate burden of having to make the decision alone, and strengthens our capacity to cope.